nebuly-ai/optimate/notebooks/autoboost/huggingface/Readme.md

 # **HuggingFace Optimization**

-This section contains all the available notebooks that show how to leverage nebullvm to optimize HuggingFace models.
+This section contains all the available notebooks that show how to leverage AutoBoost to optimize HuggingFace models.

 ## HuggingFace API quick view: